Ingenico Developer Guide 2.03.024-028

 In either case, further processing is as described under POS SAF Processing (if enabled) and Inquiry Message.
 (Exception: any required Fusebox messaging uses POS routing.)
 I.e. if POS SAF is enabled and the transaction is SAF-eligible, Simplify sends a Stand-in Response to the POS (API 1010 = "*SLR STAND-IN.") containing the data needed for the POS to perform Stand-in and SAF processing; else Simplify sends a decline.

-The following diagram shows scenarios for offline transactions using POS Routing.
+The following diagram shows in graphic form how the above rules are used to process offline transactions using POS Routing.
 This diagram assumes: (1) The POS is mPOS, connected to Simplify by USB.
 (2) Quick Chip is enabled.
 (3) The original transaction is a Sale.

 Note: This diagram represents the flow only.
 The exact header values are as described above.